 Wisdom teeth are molars found in the very back of your mouth.
 They usually appear in the late teens or early twenties but may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
+At some point in your teen’s life, they’ll need to come in for wisdom tooth extraction.
 The most common type of impacted wisdom tooth is “mesial,” which means the tooth is angled forward toward the front of your mouth.

 When a wisdom tooth is impacted, it will need to be removed by Dr. Davis.
 If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.